 Set a keyframe holding down Command (for Mac) or Control (PC) and click on the yellow line.
 Let go Command/Control and drag the point up or down to increase/decrease the audio level.
 In this example two audio keyframes were added to gradually bring up the audio levels of this clip:

 You can also remove audio pops using this technique.
 Click on the Premiere Pro Timeline Panel Menu.
 Select “Show Audio Time Units”.
 This allows you to edit audio in increments smaller than a frame – usually necessary for removing audio pops.
 Using the above keyframe shortcut, I placed four keyframes around the pop to remove it (two to bring the audio level down and two to bring it back up – see below).

 Premiere Pro: Track Based Audio

 Control the audio levels of an entire Premiere Pro audio track.
-Any changes you make to the volume of the track will effect every clip on it.
+Any changes you make to the volume of the track will affect every clip on it.
 This is a quick way to lower levels for music when someone is speaking on camera, and then quickly raise it back up again.

-If you click the keyframe button on any audio track you will will see the clip audio keyframe settings as the default.
+If you click the keyframe button on any audio track you will see the clip audio keyframe settings as the default.
 To change the audio levels for all of the clips on a track at once, click on “Show Track Volume”.
 Then, drag the yellow line up or down.
-This will effect every clip on the track.
+This will affect every clip on the track.
 In this mode, if you use the shortcut above you can also add keyframes for the entire track, not just the clip.
 This is can be a huge timesaver during editing.